TIBCOSoftware/snappydata/README.md

 ```sql
 snappy> run './quickstart/scripts/create_and_start_file_streaming.sql';
 ```
-Run the following utility in another terminal to simulate a twitter stream by copying tweets in the folder on which file stream table is listening.
+Run the following utility in another terminal that simulates a twitter stream by copying tweets in the folder on which file stream table is listening.
 ```bash
 $ quickstart/scripts/simulateTwitterStream
 ```